teleprint-me/nn/docs/model.md

 ### 5.3 Initializing Tensor Values

-After declaring a tensor, the next logical step is to initialize its values.
-GGML provides a function designed for this purpose:
+Once a tensor has been declared, the next step is to initialize its values.
+GGML provides specific functions for this purpose, with the most commonly used being:

-- `ggml_set_f32(tensor, value)`: Sets all elements in the tensor to the specified float value.
+- `ggml_set_f32(tensor, value)`: Sets all elements within the tensor to a specified float value.

+#### Understanding `ggml_set_f32`

-This function accepts an initialized tensor and a single value, setting every element in the tensor to this value.
-The name `ggml_set_f32` may be misleading, as it implies there could be other similar functions for different data types.
-However, GGML currently offers only two such functions—`ggml_set_f32` for floating-point tensors and `ggml_set_i32` for integer tensors, both performing essentially the same operation.
+This function is designed to uniformly set every element in a tensor to a given float value.
+While the function's name might suggest that similar functions exist for other data types, GGML currently offers only two such functions:

+- `ggml_set_f32` for floating-point tensors
+- `ggml_set_i32` for integer tensors

+Both of these functions operate similarly, setting all elements in their respective tensors to a uniform value.
+The choice of function names might be misleading, as it could imply a broader set of functions for different data types.
+A more intuitive name, such as `ggml_set_tensor`, might have better conveyed the function's purpose, but the current naming convention does not detract from its effectiveness.

-For instance, if you wanted to zero-initialize a 2D tensor, the implementation could look like this:
+Here's how you might zero-initialize a 2D tensor:

 ```cpp
 ggml_set_f32(a, 0); // uniformly zero-initialize the tensor
 ```

-This approach effectively zeroes out the entire tensor, providing a straightforward and efficient method to initialize the tensor's values without introducing unnecessary complexity.
+This approach zeroes out the entire tensor, providing a simple, effective method of initialization without introducing unnecessary complexity.

+#### The `ggml_set_f32` Function in Detail

-The function itself uses a switch-case structure to handle different tensor data types.
-If the data type is `GGML_TYPE_F32`, for example, the following code snippet from `ggml_set_f32` is executed:
+The `ggml_set_f32` function is versatile and handles different tensor data types using a switch-case structure.
+When the tensor's data type is `GGML_TYPE_F32`, the following block of code is executed:

 ```cpp
 case GGML_TYPE_F32: